9 Ways to Use Pop-Up Advertising on Your Website

 If you want to offer something else than a discount, you could also:

-There’s a reason popups are used so often to collect email addresses.
-With email marketing, you can add several touchpoints to the buyer’s journey and increase the chances that your visitors remember you.
+There’s a reason why popups are used so often to collect email addresses.
+With email marketing, you can add several touchpoints to the buyer’s journey and increase the chances that your visitors will remember you.

-Without collecting their email addresses, the visitors who leave are often gone forever!
+Without collecting their email addresses, the visitors who leave are often gone forever.

 Popups can do more than sell a product or ask for an email address.